Clarifai/clarifai-javascript/README.md

 ## Docs

-Dive right into code examples to get up and running as quickly as possible with our [quickstart](https://developer-preview.clarifai.com/quick-start/).
+Dive right into code examples to get up and running as quickly as possible with our [Quick Start](https://developer-preview.clarifai.com/quick-start/).

-Learn the basics — predicting the contents of an image, searching across a collection and creating your own models with our [guide](https://developer-preview.clarifai.com/guide/).
+Learn the basics — predicting the contents of an image, searching across a collection and creating your own models with our [Guide](https://developer-preview.clarifai.com/guide/).

 Looking for a different client?
 We have many languages available with lots of documentation [API Reference](https://developer-preview.clarifai.com/reference/)